 What’s more, we offer a range of different service plan packages, each with clear and predictable pricing, so you can choose a plan that’s tailored to your specific needs.

 We’re proud to have worked with Alton Towers, to both manufacture and install their CHP, and manage their ongoing maintenance requirements.

 Our expert support team is responsible for the operation and maintenance of their onsite CHP, ensuring that any issues are dealt with quickly.
 As a result, their solution generates up to 850kWh and has cut their energy costs by 12%.
 Read the full case study here.

 Discover how a maintenance agreement from Centrica Business Solutions can power your CHP’s lifetime operation.

-Aaron Parker is Centrica Business Solutions' Head of CHP Sales, he supports customers across a range of industries - including public sector, pharmaceutical, food and beverage, hotels, leisure and manufacturing - to reduce their energy costs and carbon emissions.
+Aaron Parker is Principal Business Development Manager - Heat and Mechanical Solutions at Centrica Business Solutions.
+He supports customers across a range of industries - including public sector, pharmaceutical, food and beverage, hotels, leisure and manufacturing - to reduce their energy costs and carbon emissions.
 He has over a decade of experience within business development and two decades within engineering solutions.